snowdrop/istio-integration/README-ANSIBLE.md

 Remarks:

 - The variables to configure the VM are defined under the file `ansible/minishift/vars/vm_config.yaml`.
+  By default, they are defined as such :
+  - memory: 3GB
+  - cpus: 2
+  - vm-driver: xhyve
+  - openshift-version: v3.7.0-rc.0
 - The Ansible parameter `--ask-become-pass` is required in order to prompt you to give your root/sudo password as xhyve requires root access on your machine !